 Supercomputers are used to run complicated simulations that involve a large number of variables.
 Common uses include economic and climate modeling, neurological research and nuclear science.
 In the case of Fugaku, the machine's power is also used to research the coronavirus, more specifically to run simulations of how respiratory droplets move through the air in different settings like offices or train carriages.

-The list of the top 8 supercomputers in the world includes two Dell and two IBM machines as well as two Chinese supercomputers run by the Chinese government.
+The list of the top 8 supercomputers in the world includes one Dell, one Nvidia and two IBM machines as well as two Chinese supercomputers run by the Chinese government.
+German supercomputer Juwels Booster Module by IT company Atos entered the top 8 in November.